1. PURPOSE OF THIS POLICY

 HSM’S PRIVACY OFFICER may be contacted by emailing email@example.com

 When a MEMBER registers a profile with HSM through DAYBREAK, they will be required to provide HSM with their email address for administrative/registration purposes.
-However, MEMBERS are encouraged to use a nickname, not their real name (MEMBER NAME) for their profile and participation in the COMMUNITY FEED and to not disclose this name to others in order to retain anonymity.
+MEMBERS are also encouraged to use a nickname (MEMBER NAME), not their real name for their profile and participation in the COMMUNITY FEED and to not disclose this name to others in order to retain anonymity.
 Retention of anonymity means that certain information provided by a MEMBER does not become identifiable, so it is important that MEMBERS adhere to this rule.

-In addition, to providing a discussion feed for MEMBERS (COMMUNITY FEED), DAYBREAK includes features whereby Members can choose to undertake behavioural experiments (EXPERIMENTS) or engage in seeking individual help from health coaches to assist in changing their relationship with alcohol (HEALTH COACHES).
+In addition, to providing a discussion feed for MEMBERS (COMMUNITY FEED), DAYBREAK includes features whereby Members can choose to undertake behavioural experiments (EXPERIMENTS).

 In order to become a MEMBER, individuals must be at least 18 years old.

 DAYBREAK is NOT a crisis service and is NOT monitored in real time, 24 hours/ 7 days per week.
-In a crisis situation, MEMBERS should not rely on posting their concerns in DAYBREAK or reaching out to HEALTH COACHES but should immediately contact emergency services in their country as every minute counts.
+In a crisis situation, MEMBERS should not rely on posting their concerns in DAYBREAK but should immediately contact emergency services in their country as every minute counts.

 DAYBREAK has a COMMUNITY FEED for MEMBERS to exchange information with each other anonymously.
 Anonymity facilitates MEMBERS to openly share their concerns and to support each other without being identified and enables HSM to minimise the amount of identifiable information collected about MEMBERS.